+'''

+RANGE(startdate[,enddate]):week(1,,step):day_of_week

+'''

-Specify the expression in one of the following formats: RANGE(startdate[,enddate]):week(1,,step):day_of_week where step is the interval between weeks and day_of_week is one or more days of the week, separated by commas.
-For example: RANGE(2002/12/31):week(1,,2):MON,FRI,SAT or RANGE(startdate[,enddate]):week(1,,step):abc(ii)
+where step is the interval between weeks and day_of_week is one or more days of the week, separated by commas.
+For example:

+RANGE(startdate[,enddate]):week(1,,step):abc(ii)

 where step is the interval between weeks, abc is a previously defined calendar name and ii is an integer indicating a specific occurrence of a day within that calendar.
 For example: